codership/documentation/galeracluster/source/glossary.rst

       Transaction commits the node sends to and receives from the cluster.

    Write-set Cache
-      Galera stores write-sets in a special cache called Write-set Cache (GCache).
-In short, GCache is a memory allocator for write-sets and its primary purpose is to minimize the write set footprint on the RAM.
+      Galera stores write-sets in a special cache called, Write-set Cache (GCache).
+GCache is a memory allocator for write-sets.
+Its primary purpose is to minimize the write set footprint on the RAM.

       .. note:: **See Also**: For more information, see :ref:`Write-set Cache (GCache) <gcache>`.